 Figure Q17-1.
 Radiative forcing of greenhouse gases and ozone depletion.
 Human activities since the start of the Industrial Era (around 1750) have caused increases in the atmospheric abundance of greenhouse gases (GHGs).
-Rising levels of GHGs lead to an increase in the radiative forcing of climate (RF) by trapping infrared radiation released by Earth's surface.
-Here, values of RF are for the time period from 1750 to 2011 and are expressed in units of watts per square meter (W/m2); black whiskers on each bar show uncertainties.
-Positive values of RF (shown in red) contribute to climate warming and negative values (shown in blue) contribute to climate cooling.
-The largest positive RFs are due to carbon dioxide (CO2), methane (CH4), tropospheric ozone (O_3) , halocarbons, and nitrous oxide (N_2O) .
+Rising levels of GHGs lead to an increase in the radiative forcing (RF) of climate by trapping infrared radiation released by Earth's surface.
+Here, values of RF are for the time period from 1750 to 2019 and are expressed in units of watts per square meter (W/m2); black whiskers on each bar show uncertainties.
+Positive values of RF (shown in red) contribute to global warming and negative values (shown in blue) contribute to climate cooling.
+The largest positive RFs are due to carbon dioxide (CO_2), methane (CH_4), tropospheric ozone (O_3), halocarbons, and nitrous oxide (N_2O).
 Halocarbons include all ozone-depleting substances, hydrofluorocarbons, and a few other gases (see Figure Q17-2).
 The RF due to ozone is shown as the separate response to changes in ozone within two layers of the atmosphere: the troposphere and stratosphere.
-Tropospheric ozone increases result from the emission of air pollutants and lead to surface warming whereas stratospheric ozone depletion results in a small forcing that most likely cools the surface.
+Tropospheric ozone increases result from the emission of air pollutants and lead to a positive RF whereas stratospheric ozone depletion leads to a small RF that could be negative or positive.